 The electromagnetic, strong, and weak forces are all supposed to be described by gauge theories.
-While the electromagnetic and strong forces are mediated by massless spin-one quanta (the photon and gluon respectively), the weak force is generally supposed to be mediated by massive intermediate bosons W^{\pm} and Z° .
+While the electromagnetic and strong forces are mediated by massless spin-one quanta (the photon and gluon respectively), the weak force is generally supposed to be mediated by massive intermediate bosons W^{\pm} and Z^0 .
 These differ from the photon (and QCD gluons) in having three, not two, polarization states.
-The existence of this third polarization state has profound consequences for electroweak theory-consequences best seen by imagining the electromagnetic coupling constant α and weak coupling constant $\alpha{wk} = \alpha \csc^2 \theta_W$ temporarily set to zero.
+The existence of third polarization state has profound consequences for this electroweak theory-consequences best seen by imagining theelectromagnetic coupling constant α and weak coupling constant $\alpha{wk} = \alpha \csc^2 \theta_W$ temporarily set to zero.
 In that limit the intermediate-boson masses vanish, and the third (longitudinal) polarization state of each boson decouples from the transverse "gauge" degrees of freedom.
-According to the fundamental premises of electroweak gauge theory, these longitudinal degrees of freedom are to be identified as massless, spinless, bosons (h^{\pm} , h^{o}) which are collective modes of some new dynamical system with a spontaneously broken symmetry analogous to superconductivity or superfluidity.
-This is the Higgs-sector; it is an unavoidable element of electroweak gauge theory.
-The orthodox "minimal" theory and the technicolor models form two extreme views of this system.
-The orthodoxy is analogous to the Ginzburg-Landau theory of superconductivity, while the technicolor model is analogous to the Bardeen-Cooper-Schrieffer (BCS) theory.
+According to the fundamental premises of electroweak gauge theory, these longitudinal degrees of freedom are to be identified as massless, spinless, bosons (h^{\pm},h^0) which are collective modes of some new dynamical system with a spontaneously broken symmetry analogous to superconductivity or superfluidity.
+This is the Higgs sector; it is an unavoidable element of electroweak gauge theory.
+The orthodox "minimal" theory and the technicolor models form two extreme of this system.
+The orthodoxy is analogous to the views Ginzburg-Landau theory of superconductivity, while the technicolor model is analogous to the Bardeen-Cooper-Schrieffer (BCS) theory.

-In the "minimal" orthodoxy, the massless h^{\pm} and h° are accompanied by a single massive (10 GeV/c2 < m_H < 103 GeV/c2?) neutral spinless boson H^o-the Higgs boson.
-These four bosons interact reasonably strongly with each other, but very weakly with quarks and leptons-unless there exist superheavy fermion degrees of freedom.
-The self-interactions of this Higgs system are ad hoc, and have nothing to do with any known gauge theory.
+In the "minimal" orthodoxy, the massless h^{\pm} and h^0 are accompanied by a single massive (10 GeV/c2 < m_H < 103 GeV/c2?) neutral spinless boson H0--the Higgs boson.
+These four bosons interact reasonably strongly with each other, but very weakly with quarks and leptons--unless there exist superheavy fermion degrees of freedom.
+The self-interactions of this Higgs system are ad hoc and have nothing to do with any known gauge theory.

-In the technicolor model, the Goldstone modes h^{\pm} , h^{0} are ${}^{1}S{0}^{0}$ Q \overline{Q} bound states of the aforementioned techniquarks (via the technicolor force), and are directly analogous to the ${}^{1}S{0}^{-}$ q \overline{q} pion states of the ordinary strong interactions.
+In the technicolor model, the Goldstone modes h^{\pm} , h^0 are ${}^{1}S_0 Q\bar{Q}$ bound states of the aforementioned techniquarks (via the technicolor force), and are directly analogous to the ${}^{1}S{0} q\bar{q}$ pion states of the ordinary strong interactions.

-In addition to the three massless h^{\pm} and h° , there are many other ${}^{1}S{0}$ "technipion" bound states which fall into various classes, as shown in Table III.
-The most interesting for $p\overline{p}$ colliders are colored technipions, with mass estimated in the 100-200 GeV region.
+In addition to the three massless h^{\pm} and h^0 , there are many other ${}^{1}S{0}$ "technipion" bound states which fall into various classes, as shown in Table II.
+The most interesting for pp colliders are colored technipions, with mass estimated in the 100-200 GeV region.
 (For e+e- collisions the colorless, but charged, bound states of the technileptons are estimated to have mass in the 10-50 GeV/c2 range and should be readily observable.)

 One need not take seriously either extreme view of the Higgs sector.
-What must be taken seriously is the existence of some kind of Higgs-sector, with mass scale not exceeding 1 TeV.
-Thus in principle this Higgs system very likely is accessible to the Tevatron collider.
-The problem lies in whether the quanta can be produced with large enough cross-section and whether, once produced, they can be detected.
-Table III.
-Properties of Technipions
+What must be taken seriously is the existence of some kind of Higgs sector, with mass scale not exceeding ~1 TeV.
+Thus in principle this Higgs system very likely is accessible to the Table II .
+Properties of Technipions.